glpi-project/docdev/source/plugins/hooks.rst

    .. versionadded:: 9.4.6

    An array of fields names (with table like ``glpi_mytable.myfield``) that are stored using GLPI crypting methods.
-   This allows pluins to add some fields to the ``glpi:security:changekey`` command.
+   This allows plugins to add some fields to the ``glpi:security:changekey`` command.

    .. warning::